AdobeDocs/campaign-standard.en/help/integrating/using/creating-multilingual-email-aem.md

 >[!CAUTION]
 >
->Every language copy need to be approved via the **[!UICONTROL Approve for Adobe Campaign]** validation workflow.
+>Every language copy needs to be approved via the **[!UICONTROL Approve for Adobe Campaign]** validation workflow.
 You will not be able to send an email in Adobe Campaign if it uses a content that has not been approved.

 ![](assets/aem_acs_11.png)